-Property Value AWSCredentialsProviderClass As alternatives, you can configure this property using the aliases aws_credentials_provider_class or plugin_name.
-If you specify both aliases, the setting associated with aws_credentials_provider_class takes precedence.
+Property Value AwsCredentialsProviderClass As alternatives, you can configure this property using the aliases aws credentials_provider_class or plugin_name.
+If you specify both aliases, the setting associated with aws_credentials_provider class takes precedence.
 The FQCN that implements the Azure AD credentials provider.
-User The email address that you As an alternative, you can configure this property using the alias UID. use to access the Azure AD server.
-Password The password corresponding As an alternative, you can configure this property using the alias PWD. to your email address that you specified in the User or UID property. tenant_id The Azure AD-provided unique ID associated with your Athena application. client_secret The Client Secret to use when authenticating the connection using the Azure AD service. client_id The Client ID to use when authenticating the connection using the Azure AD service.
+User As an alternative, you can configure this property using the alias UID.
+The email address that you use to access the Azure AD server.
+Password As an alternative, you can configure this property using the alias PWD.
+The password corresponding to your email address that you specified in the User or UID property. tenant_id The Azure AD-provided unique ID associated with your Athena application. client_secret The Client Secret to use when authenticating the connection using the Azure AD service. client_id The Client ID to use when authenticating the connection using the Azure AD service.

-'''

-jdbc:awsathena://AwsRegion=us-east-

-1;S3OutputLocation=

-s3://test;AwsCredentialsProviderClass=com.

-simba.athena.

-iamsupport.plugin.AzureCredentialsProvider;UID=jsmit

-h@

-acme.com;PWD=simba12345;tenant_id=xyz;client_id=xyz;

-client_secret=xyz;Duration=900;

-'''
+jdbc:awsathena://AwsRegion=us-east-1;S3OutputLocation=s3://test;AwsCredentialsProviderClass=com.simba.athena.iamsupport.plugin.AzureCredentialsProvider;UID=jsmith@acme.com;PWD=simba12345;tenant_id=xyz;client_id=xyz;client_secret=xyz;Duration=900;